iotshaman/shaman-website-compiler/README.md

 </head>
 ```

-**Note:** When in development mode (factory.json "production = false") your bundles will be generated, but will actually create individual links for each style sheet; this is to help with debugging using developer tools in your browser of choice.
+**Note:** When in development mode (website.json "production = false") your bundles will be generated, but will actually create individual links for each style sheet; this is to help with debugging using developer tools in your browser of choice.

-**Note:** To access another file model's bundle, the Shaman Website Compiler has a special handlers helpers:
+**Note:** To access another file model's bundle, the Shaman Website Compiler has 2 special handlebars helpers, 'style' and 'script'.
+Below is an example implementation:

 ```html
 <head>